Ernest Louis, Grand Duke of Hesse: Early life

-Ernest Louis grew up in a loving household, with parents who demonstrated their affection for their children, something not typical for that social stratum in those days.
-He grew much attached to his parents and siblings, and it was his misfortune that he was fated to witness several deaths among them during his childhood.
+Ernest Louis grew up in a loving household, with parents who demonstrated their affection for their children, which was unusual for those with their social standing.
+He grew very attached to his parents and siblings, and it was his misfortune that he was fated to witness several deaths among them during his childhood.
 When he was five, his only brother Prince Friedrich died.
 The two boys had been playing a game when the younger boy, who suffered from haemophilia, fell through a window onto the balcony twenty feet below.
 Ernest Louis was inconsolable.
 "When I die, you must die too, and all the others.
 Why can't we all die together?
 I don't want to die alone, like Frittie," he told his nurse.
 To his mother he said, "I dreamt that I was dead and was gone up to Heaven, and there I asked God to let me have Frittie again and he came to me and took my hand."

 In 1878, when Ernest was ten, an epidemic of diphtheria swept through Darmstadt.
 His father and all the children, except Elisabeth, who was visiting her paternal grandmother, fell ill.
 Princess Alice cared for her sick husband and children, but on 16 November, the youngest of them, Princess Marie, died.
 Alice kept the news from her family for several weeks, until Ernest Louis, who was devoted to little Marie, asked for his sister.
 When his mother revealed Marie's death, Ernest Louis was overcome with grief.
 In comforting her grieving son, Alice kissed him.
 She fell ill within a week, and died on 14 December, the anniversary of her own father's death.

 Marriages

 First marriage

-On 19 April 1894, at Schloss Ehrenburg, Ernest Louis married his maternal first cousin, Princess Victoria Melita of Edinburgh ("Ducky"), the daughter of his mother's brother, Prince Alfred.
+On 19 April 1894, at Schloss Ehrenburg, Ernest Louis married his maternal first cousin, Princess Victoria Melita of Edinburgh nicknamed "Ducky", the daughter of his mother's brother, Prince Alfred.
 The match was actively encouraged by their mutual grandmother, Queen Victoria, who attended the wedding.
-At the wedding, Ernest's youngest surviving sister, Alix, became engaged to marry Tsarevich Nicholas of Russia, and the excitement of that imminent match threw the nuptial celebrations into the shade.
+At the wedding, Ernest's youngest surviving sister, Alix, became engaged to marry Tsarevich Nicholas of Russia, and the excitement of that imminent match overshadowed the wedding celebrations.

 Ernest and Victoria Melita had two children: